kevinjosethomas/learning/README.md

 # 🔭 Learning

-> "You only focus on the fruits; you should be learning because you want to learn," and so I began...

 This repository contains my [Obsidian](https://obsidian.md/) notes for all the different things I've been reading and learning...

 ## Table of Contents